Thursday 24 January 2019

 Whitehall had already concluded the two-year negotiating period would not be long enough, which speaks volumes of the defeatist attitude that has led to such a poor return on endless talks.
 At the time, the EU made it clear it would not consider using Article XXIV unless Britain met certain conditions, one of them being the Brexit bill.

 The Irish border question…again

-Fast forward twenty-four months and the circumstances have changed significantly, the Continent is panicking about No Deal after the EU’s heavy-handed solution to the Irish border conundrum, the infamous backstop, was resoundingly rejected by Parliament.
+Fast forward twenty-four months and the circumstances have changed significantly, the Continent is panicking about No Deal after the EU’s heavy-handed solution to the Irish border conundrum, the infamous backstop resoundingly rejected by Parliament.

 May is waiting for the House of Commons to force her hand with the hope that Sir Graham Brady’s amendment rejecting the backstop will gather a majority.
-However, Irish Taoiseach Leo Varadkar refuses to oversee the re-introduction of border controls on the island of Ireland and get the blame for it.
+However, Irish Taoiseach Leo Varadkar refuses to oversee the re-introduction of border controls on the island of Ireland.
 His carefully curated political image would be ruined.
 Due to the Irish veto, the European Commission, negotiating on behalf of the EU27 cannot make any major moves, which is why the only plausible change would be to the non-binding political declaration, an utterly pointless gesture.
 The backstop is likely to stay in the Withdrawal Agreement, which Parliament won’t touch, No Deal beckons.

 In that event, the EU27 will be scrambling to retain as much access to the UK market as soon as possible.
 Article 24 will be called upon to save the day.
 The WTO really is the way to go.